Fental/Fental/_posts/2015-04-28-js-desigin-patten-1-2.md

 var ResultFormatter = function(resultsObject) {
 	if(!(resultsObject instanceOf TestResult)) {
-		throw new Errow("ResultsFormatter: constructor requires an instance of TestResult as an argument");
+		throw new Errow('ResultsFormatter: constructor requires an instance of TestResult as an argument');
 	}
 	this.resultsObject = resultsObject;
 };